josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🗣️_when_did_the_way_we_talk_change.md

 ## 3. 2016–2020 — The Weaponisation of Irony

-The alt‑right and accelerationist networks turned irony into armour.
+The alt-right and accelerationist networks turned irony into armour.
 “I’m just asking questions.”
 “It’s just a joke.”
 Every line carried a shadow meaning: plausible deniability as strategy.
 Memetic warfare blurred parody and propaganda until civic tone fractured completely.

+This period also marked the rise of **rhetorical ambiguity as infrastructure** — speech designed to evade moderation, accountability, or stable interpretation.
+Humour, irony, and detachment became tactical shields as much as social styles.

 ---

-## 4. Post‑2020 — The Surveillance Era of Speech
+## 4. Post-2020 — The Surveillance Era of Speech

 Pandemic life made communication perpetual and recorded.
 Every message became a potential artefact.
 People began to write as if always observed — a **defensive performance**.
-AI systems learned from us, re‑training tone through feedback loops of our own language.
+AI systems learned from us, re-training tone through feedback loops of our own language.
 Speech itself became a site of governance.

 ---